isomerpages/enterprisesg-wmo/_consumers/01-consumer-tips-for-products-sold-by-weight.md

 - Ensure the price and volume electronic display indicates ‘zero’ before dispensing fuel
 - Look out for any fuel leak before dispensing.
 Alert the station manager immediately if a leak is observed.
-- Ensure the total price paid tally with the amount of fuel
+- Ensure the total price paid tally with the amount of fuel.